ollyisonit/variable-rate-function-traversal/README.md

 ![alt text](assets/SpeedVariation_ManimCE_v0.18.0.gif)

-This way of thinking about $\omega$ is a bit more convoluted than the stretchiness model, but it creates an interesting property: we are now thinking of $\omega$ as a velocity, which means we can integrate it to get a position.
+This way of thinking about $\omega$ is a bit more convoluted than the stretchiness model, but it creates an interesting property: we are now thinking of $\omega$ as the velocity of traversal, which means we can integrate it to get a position.

 If $\omega (t)$ represents the rate at which we're traversing the horizontal axis, then $\int_{0}^t \omega (t) \\, dt$ represents the current horizontal position at time $t$.
 That essentially means that $\int_{0}^t \omega (t) \\, dt$ is an expression that tells us what number to plug in to our oscillating function in order to model a changing $\omega$ at time $t$.
 In other words, it's our solution: